 Step #5: Wash Away

 You can simply spray soap and water if you don’t have an after wash, mineral spirit, or degreaser.
-However, a dedicated after wash is advisable if it leaves a strong smell.
+That said, if you notice a lingering strong smell, I’d recommend going for a dedicated after-wash.
 Wipe it with a clean cloth, then rinse with water.

 Method #2: Baking Soda and Vinegar to Avoid Chemicals